9 Clear Cut Ways You Can Differentiate Your Brand

 - Becoming an industry leader or specialist in one key domain

-- Treating each other internally as good as your most valuable and profitable customer
+- Treating each other internally as well as your most valuable and profitable customer

 - Focusing on being customer-centric for your internal as well as external customers